 - Take Amturnide exactly as prescribed by your doctor.
 It is important to take Amturnide every day to control your blood pressure.

-- Take Amturnide one time a day, at about the same time each day.
+- Take Amturnide 1 time a day, at about the same time each day.

 - Take Amturnide the same way every day, either with or without a meal.